ekknod/ekknod/README.md

 I'm working for both sides, Anti-Cheating/Cheating both requires the same creativity. both are cool up to certain point.
 VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are really effective and not going to
-block you forever from their game for bad decisions.
+block you forever for bad decisions.

 # Memory Access